 9. Thriving arts

-Not only Phoenix is an art-and-culture environment of Arizona, in fact, arts are highly developed all around the whole state.
+Not only Phoenix is an art-and-culture environment of Arizona, in fact, but arts are also highly developed all around the whole state.
 There many annual events organized as well as a variety of organizations, groups, and cultural centers working in this sphere.

 Despite multiple benefits that undoubtedly outweigh drawbacks, there are things to know before moving to Arizona neighborhood.